vatpac-technology/sops/docs/client/maestro.md

 ### High Priority Flights

-For high priority flights (World Flight Teams), use Manual Delay `00` to ensure the flight receives minimal delay.
+For high priority flights (generally used during busy events like WorldFlight), use Manual Delay `00` to ensure the flight receives minimal delay.
 If a re-route is required, perform the re-route before selecting Manual Delay `00`.

 ### Feeder Fix Crossing